1. Turner was an educated minister.

 Hundreds of federal troops and thousands of militiamen quelled the uprising after 48 hours and captured most of its participants—except for Turner himself.
 In spite of an intense manhunt, the ringleader remained hidden in the woods just miles away from the Travis farm, where the rebellion began, for two months.
 On October 30, 1831, Benjamin Phipps was walking across a nearby farm and noticed “some brushwood collected in a manner to excite suspicion,” according to a Richmond newspaper, below an overturned pine tree.
 When Phipps raised his gun, a weak, emaciated Turner emerged from the foxhole and surrendered.

-7. More than 50 slaves were executed in the rebellion’s aftermath.
+7. More than 50 were executed in the rebellion’s aftermath.

-Dozens of slaves stood trial for their participation in the rebellion.
+Dozens stood trial for their participation in the rebellion.
 While some were acquitted, more than 50 were convicted and sentenced to death by a collection of 20 judges—all slaveholders.
 In addition, revenge-minded white mobs lynched blacks who played no part in the uprising.
-While some historians have estimated that the mobs killed between 100 and 200 slaves, Breen estimates the death toll closer to 40.
-He points out that slaveholders wished “to protect their enslaved property” and a week after the revolt the Virginia militia issued an order prohibiting the killing of slaves in an attempt to reign in the vigilantes.
+While some historians have estimated that the mobs killed between 100 and 200 enslaved people, Breen estimates the death toll closer to 40.
+He points out that slaveholders wished “to protect their enslaved property” and a week after the revolt the Virginia militia issued an order prohibiting the killing of enslaved in an attempt to reign in the vigilantes.

-8. The divinely inspired Turner ironically met his end in a town named Jerusalem.
+8. The divinely inspired Turner met his end in a town named Jerusalem.

 After his arrest, Turner was taken to the seat of Southampton County, a small town called Jerusalem (present-day Courtland, Virginia).
 Six days after his capture, he stood trial and was convicted of “conspiring to rebel and making insurrection.”
 Sentenced to death, Turner was hanged from a tree on November 11, 1831.